navatha12/ETG-Inventory-Management-System-Assignment/README.md

 This repository is having all the codeds with json files for making an Inventory management system

 ## I've made an inventory management system which is working on NoSQL based database
-I've used JSON file system for it
+1.I've used JSON file system for it
-Adding new products to the inventory updating inventory generating bills
+2.Adding new products to the inventory
+3.4.updating inventory
+generating bills
 # Features of this project
-product id
+1.product id
-product name
+2.product name
-price
-quantity
-weight
-category
+3.price
+4.quantity
+5.weight
+6.category